3 Days in London: Perfect First-Timer Itinerary

 - → The ceremony is free but crowded—get there early or accept you'll see from the back.

-- → State Rooms tour (July–Sept only, $46 / £34) is worth it if you're visiting in summer.
+- → State Rooms only (mid-July to late September, from ~$46 / £34) is worth it if you're visiting in summer.

 - → Walk through St. James's Park after—gorgeous flower beds and pelicans.